Friends of Willow Tree

 Why we invested

-After restructuring from an independent study program within a charter collaborative to a nonprofit resource enrichment center in 2018, Friends of Willow Tree was denied a traditional loan from their bank because their operating history didn’t show how long they’d been doing this kind of work.
+After restructuring from an independent study program within a charter collaborative to a nonprofit resource enrichment center in 2018, Friends of Willow Tree was denied a conventional loan from their bank because their operating history didn’t show how long they’d been doing this kind of work.
 We provided the enrichment center a $100,000 bridge loan to pay for expenses at the start of the school year ahead of private and state payments.

 Get to know Bethany Chaffin, director of Friends of Willow Tree, in our back-to-school interview.